|

 the 4000-6000 horsepower turbo-charged diesel engine that sits under the long

-hood of each locomotive at the front of a North American transcontinental
+hood of each locomotive at the front of a North American transcontinental intermodal

-intermodal freight train.
-The analogy
+freight train.
+The analogy isn’t so

-having the right of way, sometimes having to wait for something else.
+of way, sometimes having to wait for something else.
 But in the end the objective is to move the

 freight quickly and effectively from one coast to the other and to arrive on

 time.
-Critical
+Critical Chain

-make a really good show.
-If the chain
+really good show.
+If the chain of

-of critical tasks is the engine for projects, then buffer management is the
+critical tasks is the engine for projects, then buffer management is the

 monitor.
 Buffer management is the